angelg84/USPrivacy/CCPA/Data Deletion Request Handling.md

 # Data Deletion Request Handling

-## The US Privacy signal will be deprecated on September 30, 2023, however the Data Deletion Request Handling mechanism will retain continued support beyond September 30th.
+## The US Privacy signal will be deprecated on January 31, 2024.
 We recommend that all users of the US Privacy String adopt the [Global Privacy Platform](https://github.com/InteractiveAdvertisingBureau/Global-Privacy-Platform) well in advance of the deprecation date.

 ## Summary